Main Navigation - Mobile

 For purposes of this provision, the term "organizations" includes, but is not limited to, federal, state and local agencies and independent organizations.
 In the event the Department of Education determines that a third party outside of the school district to whom information is disclosed violates this provision, the school district may not allow that third party access to personally identifiable information from education records for at least five years.

-7. To accrediting organizations in order to carry out their accrediting functions;
+8. To accrediting organizations in order to carry out their accrediting functions;

-13. To appropriate health authorities to the extent necessary to administer immunization programs and for bona fide epidemiologic investigations which the commissioner of health determines are necessary to prevent disease or disability to individuals in the public educational agency or institution in which the investigation is being conducted.
+14. To appropriate health authorities to the extent necessary to administer immunization programs and for bona fide epidemiologic investigations which the commissioner of health determines are necessary to prevent disease or disability to individuals in the public educational agency or institution in which the investigation is being conducted.

-14. To volunteers who are determined to have a legitimate educational interest in the data and who are conducting activities and events sponsored by or endorsed by the educational agency or institution for students or former students.
+15. To volunteers who are determined to have a legitimate educational interest in the data and who are conducting activities and events sponsored by or endorsed by the educational agency or institution for students or former students.

-15. To the juvenile justice system if information about the behavior of a student who poses a risk of harm is reasonably necessary to protect the health or safety of the student or other individuals.
+16. To the juvenile justice system if information about the behavior of a student who poses a risk of harm is reasonably necessary to protect the health or safety of the student or other individuals.

-Data released to military recruiting officers under this subdivision may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military; and shall not be further disseminated to any other person except personnel of the recruiting services of the armed forces.
+a. may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military;

-A parent or eligible student’s refusal to release the above information to military recruiting officers and post-secondary educational institutions does not affect the school district’s release of directory information to the rest of the public, which includes military recruiting officers and post-secondary educational institutions.
-In order to make any directory information about a student private, the procedures contained in the RELEASE OF DIRECTORY INFORMATION section of this policy also must be followed.
-Accordingly, to the extent the school district has designated the name and grade level of students as directory information, absent a request from a parent or eligible student not to release such data, this information will be public data and
+A parent/guardian or eligible student’s refusal to release the above information to military recruiting officers and post-secondary educational institutions does not affect the District’s release of directory information to the rest of the public, which includes military recruiting officers and post-secondary educational institutions.
+In order to make any directory information about a student private, the procedures contained in Section VII of this policy also must be followed.
+Accordingly, to the extent the District has designated the name and grade level of students as directory information, absent a request from a parent/guardian or eligible student not to release such data, this information will be public data and accessible to members of the public, including military recruiting officers and post-secondary educational institutions.

-a. the following information about a student must be disclosed: a student’s full name, home address, telephone number, date of birth; a student’s school schedule, attendance record, and photographs, if any; and any parents’ names, home addresses, and telephone numbers;
+a. the following information about a student must be disclosed: a student’s full name, home address, telephone number, date of birth; a student’s school schedule, attendance record, and photographs, if any; and any parents/guardians’ names, home addresses, and telephone numbers;

 b. the existence of the following information about a student, not the actual data or other information contained in the student’s educational record, may be disclosed provided that a request for access must be submitted on the statutory form and it must contain an explanation of why access to the information is necessary to serve the student: